Located on the North Shore across Burrard Inlet via the Lions Gate Bridge from Vancouver, West Vancouver is one of the wealthiest cities in Canada.

 The top attractions in West Vancouver include the following:

-- Park Royal – a large shopping centre with hundreds of stores not far from Ambleside Park.
+• Park Royal – a large shopping centre with over 200 hundred stores not far from Ambleside Park.

 West Vancouver Festivals & Events